shabbyrobe/amiss/doc/helpers.rst

     $manager = new Amiss\Manager(...);
     $indexed = $manager->indexBy('foo', $objects, Amiss::INDEX_DUPE_FAIL);

-BZZT!
-UnexpectedValueException!
+BZZT! ``UnexpectedValueException``!

 The ``keyValue()`` method
 -------------------------

-``keyValue`` turns an array of objects or arrays in to an array of scalar=>string key/values.
+``keyValue`` scans an array of objects or arrays and selects a property for the key and a property for the value.

 ``keyValue`` works in two ways.
 Firstly, you can feed it the result of a query with two columns and it'll make the first column the key and the second column the value: